 - Your Amazon country is your marketplace: Each country has its own Amazon store with different products and services.
 For example, Amazon US, Amazon UK, Amazon India, and more.

-- Prime benefits don’t travel well: Having Prime in one country does not mean it works everywhere else.
-Prime Video and shipping perks vary by region.
+- Prime benefits won’t transfer: Prime Video and shipping perks vary by region.
 When I moved from India to the U.S., I had to re-subscribe because my Prime perks didn’t carry over.

-- Digital content may disappear temporarily: Kindle books, Amazon Music, and Audible titles might not show up in your new region.
-Don’t panic, they are still in your account, just hidden until you switch back.
+- Digital content may be temporarily unavailable: Kindle books, Amazon Music, and Audible titles may not appear in your new region if it’s not available in the new marketplace.

-- Local address and payment method are required: Amazon usually wants a local shipping address and a valid payment method for the new country.
-My old credit card didn’t work until I added a local debit card.
+- Local address and payment method are required: You must have a local shipping address and a valid payment method for the new country.

 - Switching limits apply: Amazon does not let you change countries too often.
 In most cases, you can only switch once every few months.